rominator1983/completeModInstallationManual/README.md

 Then you can use the plugins 'IR loader cabsim' and 'aida-x' and get the best tones.

-# Cnsiderations for starting MOD
+# Considerations for starting MOD

 1. Device selection